blairanderson/serverlessconsultants/plugins/serverless-haskell.md

 ### Integration tests

+Integration test verifies that the project can build and deploy a complete function to AWS, and it runs with expected functionality.

-Integration tests are not run automatically due to the need for an AWS account.
-To run them manually:
+Integration test is only automatically run up to deployment due to the need for an AWS account.
+To run manually:

 * Ensure you have the required dependencies: `curl`, [jq], [NPM], `pwgen` and [Stack].
 * Get an AWS account and add the access credentials into your shell environment.
 * Run `./integration-test/run.sh`.
 The exit code indicates success.
+* To verify just the packaging, without deployment, run `./integration-test/run.sh --dry-run`.
+* By default, the integration test is run with LTS 11.
+To specify a different series, use `RESOLVER_SERIES=lts-9`.

 ## Releasing